 We cannot predict the price at which our common stock will trade.
 Shares of closed-end investment companies have in the past frequently traded at discounts to their net asset values and our stock may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether shares of our common stock will trade above, at or below our net asset value.
-The risk of loss associated with this characteristic of closed-end investment companies may be greater for investors expecting to sell shares of common stock purchased in this offer soon after the offer.
 In addition, if our common stock trades below its net asset value, we will generally not be able to issue additional shares of our common stock at its market price without first obtaining the approval for such issuance from our stockholders and our independent directors.